102/104 Eighth Avenue & 728 First Street

 I am very concerned about the limited parking.
 Do 11 spaces for 10 three bedroom homes equate to 1 each with 1 visitor/emergency parking area.
 I like the idea of building for the future with bicycle storage.
 I live in Glenbrooke North & the current reality on my block is that the average homeowner has more than 2 cars & they are parked on the street.

-50 years in New West asked about 1 year ago
+50 years in New West asked almost 2 years ago

 Thank you for your question.
 The project proposes 10 parking stalls for residents and 1 stall for visitors, for a total of 11 vehicle parking stalls.
 The proposed vehicle parking is consistent with the Zoning Bylaw requirements for infill townhouses, which requires 1 stall per townhouse unit, as well as visitor parking.
 The project also has access to great alternative transportation options.
 It is walking distance to nearby amenities such as Royal Square Mall and Terry Hughes Park, and bus service on Eighth Avenue.
 It is also located near the Crosstown Greenway, and as you’ve noted above, bike parking would be provided for each unit.
 All of these transit options, in addition to the limited space available for parking, are also consistent with the City’s response to the climate emergency and transitioning to more trips within the city by more sustainable methods.